 Death is my pronoun premiered as a paper presented at The Queer Death Studies Conference at Karlstad University in november 2019.
-Zafire us currently turning the performance into a film.
+In 2020 the performance was turned into a film with the same name, more about that under the category Films.

 Death is part of being trans.
 We learn early that folk like us don’t have the right to live.
 We face hatred and violence on a daily basis and, much more often than other communities, we must face the grief of mourning our siblings.
 A third of Sweden’s transpersons have considered killing themselves during the last year.
 If you are a trans teenager that number doubles (2015).
 Being trans in Sweden is a matter of life and death.